 Marshall has been founded only seven years before the statehood date – in 1830 by Sidney Ketchum.

 The Marshall group took over and arrested the men from Kentucky, allowing the Crosswhites to escape.
-There was a price to be paid later, and the history link above show more detail.
+There were legal ramifications later, and the links on this page show more detail of the history.

-But on this page, we wonder, where did the Crosswhites go when they left Marshall and left the United States?
+This then leads to the question, where did the Crosswhites go when they left Marshall and the United States?

 This educational panel about the conflict in the United States about slavery before the Civil War features the Adam Crosswhite affair in Marshall